List of Friday the 13th characters: Melissa

-Melissa Ashley Emerson Paur first appears at the house scene where the party is taking place for Michael.
+Melissa first appears at the house scene where the party is taking place for Michael.
 She has a huge attraction to Nick, and becomes jealous when she sees that he is more interested in Tina.
 She then starts to pick on and tease Tina, which only results in Nick becoming more distant towards her and more protective towards Tina.
 She then feigns being interested in joker Eddie to try to make Nick jealous, which garners no results.

 Later that evening, she ups the fake interest in Eddie further by planning on sleeping with him, but at the last second, she changes her mind and instead goes out in search of Nick.
 She is later shown, having found Nick, back at Tina's.
 Upon hearing their stories, she does not believe them for a second and begins to storm out.
 She opens the door and encounters Jason, who proceeds to slam an axe into her head, killing her and throwing her body across the room.